Yashworkprofile/selfchat-frontend/README.md

    - The backend is built using **Strapi 5** and is deployed on Render.
    - The backend URL: [`https://selfchat-backend.onrender.com`](https://selfchat-backend.onrender.com)

+# ⚠️ Important Notice

+After starting the frontend, **please wait for at least 5 minutes** before attempting to use the chat.
+This delay ensures that the WebSocket server is fully initialized and ready for communication.

+If the chat does not work immediately, please refresh the page and try again.

 ---

 ## 🛠 Future Improvements